OfficeDev/VBA-content/VBA/Excel-VBA/articles/application-getopenfilename-method-excel.md

 ## Remarks

 This string passed in the  _FileFilter_ argument consists of pairs of file filter strings followed by the MS-DOS wildcard file filter specification, with each part and each pair separated by commas.
 Each separate pair is listed in the **Files of type** drop-down list box.
-For example, the following string specifies two file filters?text and addin: "Text Files (*.txt),*.txt,Add-In Files (*.xla),*.xla".
+For example, the following string specifies two file filters, text and addin: "Text Files (*.txt),*.txt,Add-In Files (*.xla),*.xla".

 To use multiple MS-DOS wildcard expressions for a single file filter type, separate the wildcard expressions with semicolons; for example, "Visual Basic Files (*.bas; *.txt),*.bas;*.txt".